jeffboichuk/ice-marketing/midterm-project-outline.md

 and George 2011] for [The Juice Laundry][tjl] (TJL), a local Charlottesville business that is partnering with us for the purposes of this midterm report.

-The more you engage in the marketing process this report requires of you, the better you will be at generating, disseminating, and responding to market intelligence.
+The more you engage in the marketing process that this report requires of you, the better you will become at generating, disseminating, and responding to market intelligence [@kohli-jaworski-1990].
 Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially those you want to work for&mdash;achieve a market orientation and optimize collective value.
-After all, optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, customer analytics in the first place ([Donaldson and Walsh 2015][]).
+After all, optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, marketing in the first place [@donaldson-walsh-2015].

 ### Company Overview {-}
 As a brief summary, TJL is an organic juice and smoothie bar with three